-When you have a handgun on your belt you cannot do complex grappling moves, you cannot do high kicks and movie style moves and yet people continue to buy into this.
+When you have a handgun on your belt you cannot do complex grappling moves, you are limited and yet people continue to buy into this.
 When you are in full heavy gear, when you have a handgun at your side, when you are wearing combat boots you are limited.
 You need a very simple and direct system of self defense.
 You need something that will work for you rather than against you.
 And that is why we are all about; simple, practical, effective self defense that will work for you when you are limited or hindered by clothing, space or circumstances.

 Get real and stay alive.